Chanique Rabe: Early life and education

 Rabe was born and raised in Windhoek, Namibia.
 She is an ambassador for Hope Village Orphanage.
 Through her own charity project called The Mending Project, she teaches sewing to children.

 She holds a certificate in makeup artistry and photography.

 Rabe attended Windhoek Afrikaanse Privaatskool from 2003 to 2015.
 Her foray into the world of pageantry started when she held the Miss Windhoek Afrikaanse Privaatskool title at the age of fifteen.
 After winning Miss Teen Namibia 2014, Rabe represented Namibia at the same international teenager pageant scale, Miss Teen Continents 2015 in Houston, Texas, United States and won the title for the very first time for Namibia.
-She was also winning the Face of Queen Spark 2015 in Johannesburg, South Africa.
+She also won the Face of Queen Spark 2015 in Johannesburg, South Africa.

 Pageantry

 Miss Teen Namibia 2014

 Rabe started her pageantry stint when she competed and won the title of Miss Teen Namibia 2014.

 Miss Teen Continents 2015

 Rabe represented Namibia and was crowned Miss Teen Continents 2015.